Note for JanTerm 2021:

 **Proposed studies must be of the student’s own design and be carried out on site or sites that provide the student with a substantive view of the particular work performed in that particular profession.
 A student will work with an on-site coordinator or supervisor (a qualified individual who can assist and/or partially direct the study)

 All students are required to meet with a Career Counselor to discuss plans and applications for a CSOC.
 Please call for arrangements at 903.813.2074.

 To apply for a CSOC you must attend a CSOC application workshops, where you will learn the process for applying for CSOC, how to write your Learning Goals, and how to register for CSOC credit.
 Please call 903.813.2074 to schedule an appointment with a Career Advisor.

 Career Study Off-Campus is graded on an S/D/U basis and is considered an elective credit.

 Students must register for CSOC 290.
 Registration is not performed through Webhopper, but with a card obtained through the CSOC Director.
-Final deadline is 12 noon the Friday before finals.
+Final deadline is the Thursday before fall break.

 A student may earn a maximum of three course credit units through Career Study Off-Campus during a 14-week term (10-12 hours/week) and a maximum of two course credit units during the summer.
 During the January term, one such study course can be taken.
 Students should spend minimally 25 hours per week but more is preferable to have a strong immersion into the career field.